Apply now for the 2025 WAML Diversity and Early Career Librarian Scholarships!

 - How has your selection affected you personally and/or society as a whole?

-- What other qualities of your selection make it impactful?
+- What other qualities of your selection make it impactful to society as a whole?

 Format